NFL Analysis

 7 min read

-Harold Fannin Jr. 2025 NFL Draft: Scouting Report For Bowling Green State Eagles TE
+Harold Fannin Jr. 2025 NFL Draft: Scouting Report For Bowling Green Falcons TE

 Bowling Green Falcons tight end Harold Fannin Jr. catches a pass during the second quarter against the Penn State Nittany Lions at Beaver Stadium.